 - 1. Our Communities

 - 2. Our Economy

-- 3. Our Environment:
+- 3. Our Environment;

-Our Business Plan outlines our response to the significant financial challenges the Council continues to face and how we will maintain financial stability whilst continuing to deliver high quality services to our residents.
+We update our Business Plan annually and it outlines our response to the significant financial challenges the Council continues to face and how we will maintain financial stability whilst continuing to deliver high quality services to our residents.
 The plan shows how we have met the financial challenge to date, saving over £6m since 2010 and focuses on how we will meet the challenges we face over the next five years, our business model and our objectives.